-Our organization and offering costs may be incurred directly by us or such costs may be incurred by our advisor on our behalf.
-Pursuant to the advisory agreement with our advisor, we are obligated to reimburse our advisor or its affiliates, as applicable, for organization and offering costs incurred by our advisor associated with our public offerings, provided that within 60 days of the last day of the month in which any public offering ends, our advisor is obligated to reimburse us to the extent that organization and offering costs we may have incurred in connection with such public offering exceed 15% of the gross offering proceeds from the sale of our shares of common stock in such offering.
-Such organization and offering costs include selling commissions and dealer manager fees paid to a dealer manager, legal, accounting, printing and other offering expenses, including marketing, salaries and direct expenses of our advisor's employees and employees of our advisor's affiliates and others.
-Any reimbursement to our advisor or its affiliates for organization and offering costs will not exceed actual expenses incurred by our advisor.
-Our organization and offering costs incurred in connection with our initial public offering did not exceed 15% of the gross offering proceeds from the sale of our shares of common stock in such offering.
+Our organization and offering expenses may be incurred directly by us or may be incurred by our advisor on our behalf.
+Pursuant to the advisory agreement, we will reimburse our advisor for organizational and offering expenses associated with our public offerings incurred by our advisor on our behalf, provided that within 60 days of the last day of the month in which any public offering ends, our advisor is obligated to reimburse us to the extent that organization and offering costs we have incurred in connection with such public offering exceed 15% of the gross offering proceeds from the sale of shares of our common stock in such offering.
+As of January 16, 2018, our advisor assumed responsibility for the payment of all selling commissions, dealer manager fees and stockholder servicing fees paid in connection with our public offering.
+We will not reimburse our advisor for the selling commissions and fees it pays on our behalf, however our advisor intends to recoup all or a portion of such amounts over time through receipt of the contingent advisor payment, as discussed in Note 7, "Related Party Arrangements" to the consolidated financial statements included elsewhere in this Annual Report.